microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityUserFlowAttribute.md

 # New-MgIdentityUserFlowAttribute

 ## SYNOPSIS
-Create a new identityUserFlowAttribute object.
+Create new navigation property to userFlowAttributes for identity

 ## SYNTAX